 The Complexities of Movement Specific Diagnosis in the Spine

-Shirley Sahrmann’s (2002) movement diagnosis approach is undoubtedly one of the most clinically useful I have studied.
+Shirley Sahrmann’s (2002) movement diagnosis approach is undoubtedly one of the most clinically useful orthopedic medicine study I have read.
 She states that the patient’s directional susceptibility to movement or the path of least resistance is the direction the patient is most likely to get injured in.
 For example a patient with an increased lumbar curve, or extension dysfunction is more likely to get inflammation in the lumbar spine facet joints than a patient with a reduced lumbar curve who is more likely to suffer intervertebral disc related pathology.

 In practical application there are more idiosyncrasies to the application of this approach.
 The “typical” middle-aged sedentary desk-working male with protrusion and degeneration of the L4/5 intervertebral disc has on the surface of an initial assessment a flexion dysfunction.
 He stands with 20˚ of lumbar curve, where 35˚ is normal.
 His anterior pelvic tilt is 4˚ bilaterally, where between 4-7˚ is ideal.
 He has lumbar flexion of 50˚, where 40-60˚ is ideal and only 10˚ in extension, where 20˚ or more is ideal.
 In the bend pattern he prematurely flexes his lumbar spine and length tension assessment shows tight hamstrings and gluteals.

 On the surface this patient clearly has a flexion dysfunction.
 However, he gets pain during walking and on the x-trainer, extension based movements.
 Furthermore, he gets relief when seated, a flexed position which should give relief.
 So what is reason?
 Why does the assessment not match the patients symptoms?